aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## Smoothing with Jitter

-Per the book, training with jittered data discourages sharp changes in the response near the training points and so discurages the network from overly complex boundaries.
-Following the guidance from the book, we do not change any of the hyperparameters, except, during training, we jitter the data as we feed them into the net.
+Per the book, "training with jittered data discourages sharp changes in the response near the training points and so discourages the network from overly complex boundaries."
+Following the guidance from the book, we do not change any of the training hyperparameters, except, during training, we jitter the data as we feed them into the net.

 The function to jitter the input is specified beow.